ICFI/raptor-ai/README.md

 ## Testing steps

 Step 1.
 Select the model that has been created in the DIGITS platform.
 Scrolling below will provide options to perform a quick test.
 Select the model from the drop down (Epoch 30), select a visualization meethod.

+Step 2.
 Lastly provide the data that needs to be tested for.
-Once the 'Test' button is clicked the model tries to provide
+Once the 'Test' button is clicked the model tries to provide results with accuracy percentages against the various entities identified.